zvict/papr/README.md

 ```
 python exposure_control_test.py --opt configs/t2/Caterpillar_exposure_control.yml --frame 0
 ```
 Note that during testing, the `shading_code_scale` in the config file should be increased to generate images with more diverse exposures.
+You may also need to increase the learning rate for the `mapping_mlp` to model more diverse exposures during finetuning.

 To generate images by interpolating between two latent codes with different exposures, run:
 ```